Flix01/nudge/README.md

 ## Introduction

-Nudge is a small data-oriented and SIMD-optimized 3D rigid body physics library created by Rasmus Barringer in 2017 ([GitHub](https://github.com/rasmusbarr/nudge)).
+Nudge is a single-file, header-only, c++ small data-oriented and SIMD-optimized 3D rigid body physics library created by Rasmus Barringer in 2017 ([GitHub](https://github.com/rasmusbarr/nudge)).

 This 2024 version ([GitHub](https://github.com/Flix01/nudge/tree/master)) is just an **attempt** to ease user experience, by embedding part of the original demo code into the library itself, and extending some of its functionalities.